-As projects are approved, Neighborhood Crime Prevention Grant /Memphis Area Neighborhood Watch will notify grant awardees by email or certified letter to announce the grant awards.
+As projects are approved, Neighborhood Crime Prevention Grant /Memphis Area Neighborhood Watch will notify grant awardees by email or phone call.
 If grantee awards are less than the original requests, the grantee might be asked to provide a revised scope of the project, revised budget, and measurable goals for the adjusted award.
 The Grant Review Committee can deny certain parts of the budget.
 And they can approve a lesser budget amount than the originally requested amount.